OYanEnrique/economIA/README.md

 [Leia em português](README-ptbr.md)

-# 🤖 economIA: Your Personal Economics Guru
+# 🤖 AIconomy: Your Personal Economics Guru

 Tired of searching through endless, disorganized notes right before an exam?
 Frustrated with generic AI answers that have clearly never suffered through a Macroeconomics lecture?

-**Fear not!** I present **economIA**, an AI agent that has been force-fed my actual university notes.
+**Fear not!** I present **AIconomy**, an AI agent that has been force-fed my actual university notes.
 This isn't just any AI; this is an AI with a degree in progress, specializing in surviving Economics 101.

 ## The Problem: Data Chaos vs. The Final Exam